From Taxes to Expansion: The Financial Puzzle of Business Growth

 Funding Options for Expansion

-A certain kind of business might be so profitable that it can fund its own expansion.
+A certain kind of business might be so profitable that it can fund its own expansion and taxes.
 These businesses are rare.
 In most cases, you’ll have a plan for growth in place before you have the cash to pursue it.

 Different sources of funding present different advantages and disadvantages.
 Equity financing involves giving up a portion of your ownership of the business (a little bit like Dragon’s Den), while debt financing means taking out a loan that you’ll be expected to repay with interest.